cmilando/ref-manager/README.md

 - all the cool specific entry columns for everything, instead of textarea entry

 - dt sortable (think it already is)
-- something about column widths
+- something about column widths - make the select vars have a built in column width

 - writing to a pdf, using the old code